 In spite of their convenience and necessity, cell phones are now another means whereby we can irritate our fellow man.
-Theaters, restaurants, trains-even public restrooms – are no longer safe from the possibility of an untimely call.
+Theaters, restaurants, trains, and even public restrooms, are no longer safe from the possibility of an untimely call.
 Two weeks ago I even heard someone having a cell conversation in a toilet stall.
 At that moment I knew that if ever there was a reason for voicemail I had found it.

 Somehow cell phone ownership seems to affect common sense.
 And on a more serious note, poor cell phone etiquette can ruin a career.
 Are you committing any of the following sins?

 Sin 1: Annoying or Cutesy Rings

 The cha-cha, the latest pop single, your lover’s voice-I don’t want to hear any of these, and neither does anyone else.
 Have mercy on the general public when picking a cell phone ring.
 Your latest Romeo saying, “Ooh, baby, baby” may be funny to your friends, but it’s a credibility wrecker at the office.
 Believe it or not, that actually happened to a friend of mine.
 She went to a business meeting and forgot to turn off her ringer.
 Midway through the meeting, her purse started talking.
 She had a fancy ring that was a recording of his voice telling her how beautiful she was.
 Thank goodness he didn’t use her name, so like everyone else, she pretended she didn’t know the source of the mysterious voice.